nob13/scala-calculator-kreuzberg/Readme.md

 # Scala Calculator

-A simple calculator app built with Scala JS and Tyrian.
+A simple calculator app built with Scala JS and Kreuzberg.

+**Note:** this is a fork of https://github.com/suliatis/scala-calculator but using Kreuzberg instead of Tyrian.

 ## Getting Started